barricklab/breseq/src/doc/methods.rst

 Second, there may be real mutations in the sample that affect the observed coverage distribution, such as large deletions and duplications.
 Deletions will add weight to the low end of the distribution because they cause reference positions to have zero or very low coverage.
 Non-zero coverage in true deletions is sometimes present in practice because there may be a small amount of contaminating DNA from a different sample that does not have this deletion or high error rate reads may spuriously map there.
 Duplications and amplifications will add weight to the distribution at higher coverage values.

-|breseq| fits a  negative binomial distribution (an overdispersed Poisson distribution) to the read coverage depth observed at unique-only reference positions.
+For a normal sample, |breseq| attempts to fit a negative binomial distribution (an overdispersed Poisson distribution) to the read coverage depth observed at unique-only reference positions for each reference sequence (e.g., chromosome).
 It uses left censored data to mitigate the effects of deleted regions on the overall fit.
 The threshold for censoring is determined by first finding the read depth with the maximum representaton in the distribution after smoothing using a moving average window size of 5 bases.
 Positions with coverage less than half this maximal read depth are ignored during fitting.

 .. figure:: images/coverage_distribution.png
    :width: 500px